Stability of Synchronized Motion in Complex Networks

 \chapter{Conclusions and Remarks}

-We have used stability results from the theory of nonautonomous differential equation to establish conditions for stable global synchronization in networks of diffusively coupled dissipative dynamical systems.
+We have used stability results from the theory of nonautonomous differential equations to establish conditions for stable global synchronization in networks of diffusively coupled dissipative dynamical systems.
 Our conditions split the stability condition solely in terms of the isolated dynamics and network eigenvalues.

 The condition associated with the dynamics is related to the norm of the Jacobian of the vector field.
-This reflects that fact that to obtain stable synchronization we need to damp all instabilities appearing in the variational equation.
-The network condition is given in terms of the graph algebraic connective -- the smallest nonzero eigenvalue, which reflects how well connected is the graph.
+This reflects the fact that to obtain stable synchronization, we need to damp all instabilities appearing in the variational equation.
+The network condition is given in terms of the graph algebraic connective -- the smallest nonzero eigenvalue, which reflects how well connected the graph is.

-The dependence of synchronization on only two parameters is due to our hypotheses: $i)$ all isolated equations are the same, and $ii)$ the coupling between them is mutual and fully diffusive.
-These assumptions reduce the intrinsic difficulties of the problem and allow rigorous results.
+The dependence of synchronization on only two parameters is due to our hypotheses: $i)$ all isolated equations are the same, and $ii)$ the diffusive coupling between them is mutual.
+These assumptions allow for rigorous results.

 There are other approaches to tackling the stability of the global synchronization.
-Successful approaches are the construction of a Lyapunov function of the synchronization manifold, see for example Refs. \cite{Henk,Hasler,Li}, which takes a control view; and the theory of invariant manifolds \cite{Josic1,Josic2} taking a dynamical system view of synchronization.
+Successful approaches are the construction of a Lyapunov function of the synchronization manifold, see for example Refs. \cite{Henk,Hasler,Li}, which takes a control view; and the theory of invariant manifolds \cite{Josic1,Josic2} taking a dynamical system view.
 Our results have a deeper connection with the previous approach introduced by Pecora and Carrol \cite{Pecora1}.
-They used the theory of Lyapunov exponents, which allow the tackling of general coupling functions.
+They used the theory of Lyapunov exponents, which allows the tackling of general coupling functions.
 The main drawback is that of obtaining results for the persistence of the global synchronization.
-This requires establishing results on the continuity of the Lyapunov exponent, which is rather subtle and intricate \cite{EDO1}. \footnote{Small perturbations can destabilize a system with negative Lyapunov exponents.
-To guarantee the persistence under perturbations Lyapunov regularity is required, see Ref. \cite{EDO1}. }
+This requires establishing results on the continuity of the Lyapunov exponent, which is rather subtle \cite{EDO1}. \footnote{Small perturbations can destabilize a system with negative Lyapunov exponents.
+To guarantee the persistence under perturbations, Lyapunov regularity is required, see Ref. \cite{EDO1}. }